eosnetworkfoundation/grant-framework/applications/fundle.md

 - New businesses/startups.
 They experience that building, growing and managing communities is challenging and forms a barrier.
 A characteristic of them can be that they did a crowdfunding and are familiar with the added value of community building.
 Examples are projects from kickstarter/indiegogo or projects from startup communities.

 We will create a network of publicity around the Fundle platform which ensures that lots of different people will get to know Fundle.
 This will be done via 6 pillars.
+Existing startups communities, company, online marketing, communities existing fanbase, affiliates and the freelance hub.

 On the application side we will improve our features so that users can have more interaction (so more transactions on the Antelope Blockchain) and better experiences.
 See "Future Plans" for the plans we have!